bhushanpotdar19/shivray-group-project-1-icp-7/README.md

 Welcome to Shivray
 This is the Chhatrapati Shivaji Maharaj page .it is made with HTML and css.

- ![shivaji maharaj home page screenshot] ./../images/read.png
+ [shivaji maharaj home page screenshot]

 ![shivray](<Screenshot (109).png>)